C2C Network: Church Planting Resources (2012–2017)

 The service of "reaching out" remained under Church Ministries until 2011, when Gord Fleming was hired by the Canadian Conference as the national church planting director.
 Having spent numerous years on the board of Church Planting BC, Gord brought along a vision for a national church planting community that worked together with the provincial conferences.
 In order to realign the national and provincial church planting effort, the C2C Network emerged as the Canadian Conference's national church planting body in 2012.

-The C2C network continues its evangelistic work, partnering with the Provincial Conferences and placing C2C directors in each province or provincial region offering services in church planter assessment, coaching, mentoring, apprenticeships, and internships.
+The C2C network partnered with the Provincial Conferences and placed C2C directors in each province or provincial region offering services in church planter assessment, coaching, mentoring, apprenticeships, and internships.

 In 2014, the conference ministries were re-framed as "services" and reorganized around four headings: Building Community, Multiplying Churches, Developing Leaders, and Financial Ministries (renamed Resourcing Ministry).
 The C2C Network fits in the Multiplying Churches service.